Global Policy & Development

 Garrett was founding director of the Atlantic Council’s Strategic Foresight Initiative and created and led the Council program on the implications of emerging technologies and its Urban World 2030 program.
-He was Director of the Council Asia Program (2003-2012) and in 2006 established and subsequently led the Council’s cooperation with the National Intelligence Council (NIC) in production of the NIC unclassified, quadrennial long-term global trends assessments, including Global Trends 2025: A Transformed World (2008) and Global Trends 2030: Alternative Worlds (2012).
+He was Director of the Council’s Asia Program (2003-2012) and in 2006 established and subsequently led the Council’s cooperation with the National Intelligence Council (NIC) in production of the NIC unclassified, quadrennial long-term global trends assessments, including Global Trends 2025: A Transformed World (2008) and Global Trends 2030: Alternative Worlds (2012).
 He was also a contributor to the NIC’s Global Trends: Paradox of Progress (2017).

 Garrett received his BA in the History of Social Thought and Institutions from Stanford University and his PhD in Politics from Brandeis University.